Omega 3 Algae Oil DHA+ EPA 100 ml

 Once opened, the algae oil should be stored in the refrigerator and consumed within about 3 months.
 From the date of production, the algae oil has a shelf life of 12 months (see best before date) and is normally produced fresh every 1-2 months to ensure that you always get a long best before date.

 Our special edition "Algae Oil PUR" without rosemary extract (antioxidant) and blood orange flavoring should always be stored in the refrigerator (even before opening) and consumed until the end of the printed best before date.

 Storing the oil in the freezer will extend the shelf life.

 Can I mix the algae oil into food or drinks?

 You are welcome to mix the algae oil into dishes or drinks.
-However, we advise that the beverages and dishes are at most lukewarm to prevent the high-quality fatty acids from breaking down.
+However, we advise that the drinks and dishes are lukewarm at the most to avoid breaking the high-quality fatty acids.

 When is the best time to take the algae oil?